CsBigDataHub/working-with-vim/pages/help.md

 # Help Yourself

-Vim has extensive documentation on every command and feature.
-This is the first place to turn if you ever have a question.
+The first place to turn when you need help is Vim itself.
+It has extensive documentation on every command and feature.

 Type `:help [command]` to see help for any command.